 The auto dealers’ and lenders’ arguments are beyond specious.
 They talk about keeping “auto loans affordable and accessible for all consumers,” when what they are really seeking is the freedom to generate kickbacks through practices that consistently result in borrowers of color paying more.
 For too many lawmakers, however, evidence and logic appear to count for nothing when they hear from a powerful and ubiquitous industry.

 Ironically, these votes roughly coincide with the 50th anniversary of the Fair Housing Act, which prohibited discrimination in the financing as well as the sale and rental of residential property.
+Not only that, but anyone should be given the opportunity to become a rental property owner if they want to.
+Regardless of whether they enlist the help of a property management company to help them when it comes to renting out their properties, or if they decide to handle all of these matters themselves, it doesn’t matter.
+What matters is that they have the choice to be a part of the housing market if they want to be.
 Speaking of which, if you would like to learn more about the sale and rental of residential property, you might want to take a look at this selling rental property guide on roofstock.
 The real estate industry can seem overwhelming at times and therefore it is crucial that you do plenty of research to assess the market in your area.

 Ultimately, discriminatory lending in all its forms has come to be understood as an important factor in perpetuating the profound racial wealth gap that is one of our country’s great shames.
 It is a very sorry sign of the times that many of our elected representatives in Washington would even consider voting for such a measure.